 Transit Tickets & Passes

-Compass Cards are useful if you are planning several trips during your stay.
-A $6 returnable deposit is needed to buy a one at SkyTrain station vending machines or in local stores and supermarkets.
+Compass Cards might be useful if you are planning several trips during your stay.
+A $6 returnable deposit is needed to buy one at SkyTrain station vending machines or in local stores and supermarkets.
 This can then be loaded with stored value online or at station vending machines.
 The card is then “tapped” on buses or at station barriers, deducting the required fare from your stored value in a pay-as-you go approach.
 Stored value fares are charged at lower rates than the single-use ticket prices quoted above.